North Dakota Speeding Laws and Ticket Penalties

 • 65 miles per hour on paved two-lane highways if posted for that speed

-• 25 miles per hour on any highway in a business district or in a residence district or in a public park, and
+• 25 miles per hour on any highway in a business district, residential district, or public park, and

-• 26 to 35 miles per hour over the limit.
-Fine of $40 plus $3 for each mile per hour in excess of 25 miles per hour that the driver exceeds the limit.
+• Speeding in a school zone.
+Fine of $40 plus $1 for each mile per hour in excess of 10 miles per hour above the speed limit.

-• 11 miles per hour or greater over the limit.
-Fine of $20 plus $5 for each mile per hour in excess of 10 miles per hour that the driver exceeds the limit.
+• Speeding in a highway construction zone.
+Fine of $150 plus $2 for each mile per hour in excess of 10 miles per hour above the speed limit.

 Basic speed law violations and exceeding an absolute speed limit by more than five miles per hour will add points to a motorist's driving record.
-Accumulating too many points can lead to license suspension.
+The maximum points for speeding is 15 (for going 36 miles per hour or more above the speed limit—46 miles per more on a highway with a posted speed limit above 65 miles per hour).
+Accumulating 12 or more points can lead to license suspension.
+Your insurance company likely will raise your insurance rates if you acquire points on your license record.
+(N.D.
+Cent.
+Code, § 39-06.1-10 (2025).)

-Depending on the circumstances, speeding could lead to a reckless driving conviction.
-And if a driver causes a fatality while speeding, vehicular homicide charges are possible.
+Depending on the circumstances, speeding could lead to a reckless driving conviction, which is a misdemeanor.
+And if a driver causes a fatality while speeding, felony negligent homicide charges are possible.

 Get Professional Help